CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect adult education instructors renting classrooms or training spaces.
+• Most commercial leases in New York require proof of general liability coverage, which can affect adult education instructors renting classrooms or training spaces.

 Get Your Adult Education Instructor Insurance Quote in New York